alasca-association/tarook/docs/user/guide/vault/vault.rst

          .. tip::

-            Verify that you’re talking to the *target Vault* by checking the *Active Since* timestamp.
+            Verify that you're talking to the *target Vault* by checking the *Active Since* timestamp.

       4. Obtain a root token for the *target Vault* instance.
 As you have